atlasphp/Atlas.Orm/notes.md

 Factories:

     Extract newRow(), newRowSet(), newRecord(), newRecordSet() to factory objects?
 Would allow for finer user control over how they get created, and might be future-proofing.
+Does that mean passing the IdentityMap into it?

+Identity Map:

+    Consider a single Atlas-wide Identity Map, instead of one per table.

 RowSet/RecordSet:

     Add "append()" or "addNew()" to Sets to append a new Row/Record of the proper type.
 Probably need to keep a reference back to the original Table/Mapper for the "new" logic.
-Alternatively, extract RowFactory and RecordFactory for use in the Sets.
-Hm, but that entails dealing with the IdentityMap as well.

 Record: